 Secure and Expand Health Insurance Coverage

 HHS is making coverage more stable and secure through insurance market reforms.
-Thanks to the Affordable Care Act, children cannot be excluded from coverage based on their pre-existing health conditions, and in 2014 that protection will be extended to all Americans.
-Insurers are now prohibited from putting lifetime dollar limits in health plans, which could often leave people without medical care when it is most needed.
+Because of protections in the Affordable Care Act, no one can be excluded from coverage based on their pre-existing health conditions.
+Insurers are now prohibited from putting lifetime dollar limits in health plans, which could often leave people without medical care when it was most needed.
+As part of securing and expanding health insurance coverage to individuals, HHS is working to enforce the protection of patients’ privacy and civil rights.
 HHS is working with states to identify unreasonable rate increases by health insurance plans, and is requiring new health plans to implement an appeals process for coverage or payment decisions.
 Additionally, health insurers are generally required to spend 80 or 85 percent of health insurance premiums on medical care and quality improvement, not on profits and overhead.

 HHS is working to extend Medicaid coverage to millions of low-income individuals who were previously not eligible for coverage.
-By simplifying complex eligibility rules and systems for processing most Medicaid applications, HHS is establishing a streamlined system of coverage that will seamlessly and efficiently meet consumers’ needs, improve quality, and lower costs.
+By simplifying complex eligibility rules and systems for processing most Medicaid applications, HHS is establishing a streamlined system of coverage to meet consumers’ needs seamlessly and efficiently, improve quality, and lower costs.